In Honour of Hip-Hop’s 50th Birthday, Def Jam Recordings India Announces A Multi-City Event | www.lokmattimes.com

 In Honour of Hip-Hop’s 50th Birthday, Def Jam Recordings India Announces A Multi-City Event

+Featuring Raga, HanumanKind, Bella, Rawal, Bobkat, Killa K, Irfana, Chaar Diwaari, Parimal Shais, DJ Ishani and DHP New Delhi ...

+Featuring Raga, HanumanKind, Bella, Rawal, Bobkat, Killa K, Irfana, Chaar Diwaari, Parimal Shais, DJ Ishani and DHP

-New Delhi [India], August 9: To honour and celebrate the 50th birth anniversary of Hip-Hop, Def Jam Recordings India is thrilled to announce a grand celebration with a series of rap concerts across three major cities - Delhi, Mumbai, and Bengaluru on 11th and 12th August 2023.
+New Delhi (India), August 10: To honour and celebrate the 50th birth anniversary of Hip-Hop, Def Jam Recordings India is thrilled to announce a grand celebration with a series of rap concerts across three major cities – Delhi, Mumbai, and Bengaluru on 11th and 12th August 2023.

 The label, which has sincerely strived to push the burgeoning Hip-Hop culture in India by supporting various hard-hitting bodies of work and in honour of this significant milestone, Def Jam Recordings India is teaming up with top Indian rappers and record producers from Delhi, Mumbai, and Bengaluru for an unforgettable experience.